carbon-language/carbon-lang/docs/design/code_and_name_organization/README.md

 import Math library "Trigonometry";
 ```

+NOTE: A library must never import itself.
+Any `impl` files in a library
+automatically import the `api`, so a self-import should never be required.

 #### Imports from the current package

 Entities defined in the current file may be used without mentioning the package